 Authority in charge of the press and mass media needs.

 Authority in charge of the press and mass media needs.

-Overseas participants and attendees authority, plus management of all overseas media press needs.
 Office charged with liaison with all public / governmental agencies, facilities owners and operators, security service providers, and etc, plus overall central coordinating role of the entire CM.